B1aZer/ZettNoteWeb/README.md

 ## TODO

+ - [ ] local storage event (list.ts)
+ - [ ] do we need after/before or we can use different event names (create-screen)
- - [.] singleton state for the same import, but new instance for new state.
+ - [x] singleton state for the same import, but new instance for new state.
 Weakmap not working?
  - [.] remove initState, mutState?
  - [x] state definition (component): 'on' should be defined vs child should be able to